-- Newly identified - Similar level of risk
+- Similar level of risk - Secreased level of risk

-Materiality

-The materiality that we used in the current year was £433,000 which was determined on the basis of 0.5% of net assets.
+Materiality The materiality that we used in the current year was £433,000 which was determined on the basis of 0.5% of net assets.

-Scoping

-A full scope audit was performed for the company to statutory materiality.
+Scoping A full scope audit was performed for the company to statutory materiality.